ChatBug: A Common Vulnerability of Aligned LLMs Induced by Chat Templates: Exploit

 \paragraph{Attack Description.} A malicious user could exploit the \ours~vulnerability by launching format mismatch attack, as illustrated in Figure \ref{fig: badchat illustration}.
 In a format mismatch attack, the malicious user modifies or omits some tokens required by the format (e.g., special control tokens).
 The resultant query can be represented as

 For instance, a malicious user may omit all control tokens including BOT, EOT, and role control tokens when prompting the victim LLMs.
 The insight behind the format mismatch attack is that the format specified by the chat template is not mandatory for users to follow.
 Since many LLMs may not verify whether user queries match the format required by the chat template, these modifications may induce a different interpretation of input queries to victim LLMs, leading to harmful or unintended responses.
-An example of the format mismatch attack can be found in Appendix \ref{app:example}.
+An example of the format mismatch attack can be found in Appendix B of our extended version \cite{chatbug}.
+We note that the format mismatch attack alters the chat template, distinguishing it from the setup of jailbreak attacks, which focus on manipulating the prompt message but following the standard chat template \cite{liu2023autodan,li2023deepinception}.

 \paragraph{Proof-of-Concept Attack.} In what follows, we present a proof-of-concept for the format mismatch attack.
 We denote the sequence of tokens crafted using the format mismatch attack as $\hat{x}_{1:n}$ and the sequence of tokens designed according to the chat template as $x_{1:n}$.
 Specifically, token sequence $\hat{x}_{1:n}$ is constructed by omitting all special control tokens including role control, BOT, and EOT tokens.
 We then demonstrate the feasibility of format mismatch attack by quantifying the ratio $\frac{P_\mathcal{M}(\cdot|\hat{x}_{1:n})}{P_\mathcal{M}(\cdot|x_{1:n})}$ averaged over 50 instructions with $n$ varying from one to ten.
 The results are presented in Figure \ref{fig:prob ratio}, where the probability ratio associated with each instruction is indicated by a blue circle, and the average result is colored in red.
 We observe that the probability of generating the desired sequence of tokens representing the harmful response increases by a factor of $10^{10}$, indicating the significant effectiveness of format mismatch attack.